 This school was created and has continued to flourish because I made every mistake there was when I thought that my daughter was cute enough to model and do commercials.
 I am a mother of a now 27-year-old daughter.
 When my daughter was 5, I attempted to get her an agent and get her in the “biz”.
 She was really cute and very animated.
 What I did not consider was her shy personality (only around others) and her mule-like personality (and I say that lovingly).

 Everyone told us she reminded them of Brook Shields when she was young.
 I thought why not give it a shot.
-I had her when I was 37, did not even think about what college would cost, so I thought that if she booked a commercial or two, she’d have a leg up on tuition.
+I did not even think about what college would cost, so I thought that if she booked a commercial or two, she’d have a leg up on tuition.

 I researched several places and wound up paying thousands of dollars for useless portfolio pictures (which I never needed) and was signed by an incompetent “manager” who never got her an agent – all they did was sell me pictures and terrible classes at a “scholarship rate of $900.
 The “scholarship” was what they came up with when I was about to walk out of their office!

 By the time we got any attention from our “reps”, my daughter’s teeth fell out and she looked nothing like her expensive and useless portfolio.